AhmedShehab1/signal_equalizer/README.md

 An elegant, professional audio equalizer and analysis toolkit with real-time visualizations, multi-mode equalization, and AI-powered source separation.
 Built for audio engineers, researchers, and developers who value transparent DSP implementations and reproducible results.

-> Pro tip: Add your screen recordings to `docs/demos/` and embed them here for a polished project showcase.

 ## Table of Contents
 - **Overview**